taozhijiang/RaftStore/README.md

 # RaftStore

-This is a project forked from [logcabin](https://github.com/logcabin/logcabin), which is a hierarchical-tree memory-based distributed storage service.
-This project is originally developed by Diego Ongaro, the author of Raft Consensus Algorithm.
+This is a project forked from [logcabin](https://github.com/logcabin/logcabin), which is a hierarchical-tree memory-based distributed storage service,and it is originally developed by Diego Ongaro, the author of Raft Consensus Algorithm.

 To make this project interesting, I have done the fellowing modifications:
 1. Remove test and mock stuffs, cleaner code may help better understand.